 Elisabeth Storrs has long had a passion for the history, art and myths of the ancient world.

 Elisabeth lives in Sydney and over the years has worked as a solicitor, corporate lawyer and corporate governance consultant.
-She is the former Deputy Chair of Writing NSW and the founder of the Historical Novel Society Australasia (HNSA).
-She is also the program manager for the HNSA conferences.
-In 2020, she founded the $60,000 ARA Historical Novel Prize.
+She is the founder and Chair of the Historical Novel Society Australasia (HNSA).
+She is also the program director for the HNSA conferences.
+In 2020, she was part of the team that founded the $100,000 ARA Historical Novel Prize.
 She is also writes for the History Girls.

 The Golden Dice was endorsed by Ben Kane and Sherry Jones, won a first category award in the 2014 Chanticleer Reviews’ Chaucer Award, and was judged runner-up in the 2013 Sharp Writ Book Awards.
 It was also named as one of the top memorable reads of 2013 by Sarah Johnson, the reviews editor for the Historical Novels Review.

 Elisabeth is offering subscribers a free copy of her short story Dying For Rome: Lucretia’s Tale in which she retells the story of the legendary Roman woman from a fresh perspective.
 Subscribe to her monthly inspiration newsletter to receive a free copy of this 80 page story as well as enjoy the chance to win a giveaway from a featured author each month.